CodeToCommunicate/CoCoLessons/coco_0_coding_environment.md

 # A scientific coding environment | Entorno para programación científica

-We will install three pieces of software--a Python distribution, a terminal application, and a text editor--that together form a basic scientific coding environment.
+We will install three pieces of software: a Python distribution, a terminal application, and a text editor--that together form a basic scientific coding environment.